EarthNets: Empowering AI in Earth Observation: Experiments

 \section{Experiments}

 In this section, we benchmark state-of-the-art deep learning models from the CV community on five selected RS datasets.
 We also compare them with the methods specifically designed for the RS datasets.
+The implementation details can be found in the supplementary materials.